-On Sundays and Major Festivals, Holy Mass is held in the Church.
-On Wednesdays and other spoken Masses, Holy Mass is celebrated in the Chapel of the Holy Incarnation (in the Rectory; please use the Parish Office side door next to the church for access) as listed in the daily liturgical calendar.
+On Sundays and Major Feasts and Festivals, Holy Mass is held in the Church.
+On Wednesdays and for other spoken Masses, Holy Mass is celebrated in the Chapel of the Holy Incarnation (in the Rectory; please use the Parish Office side door next to the church for access) as listed in the daily liturgical calendar.

 Wednesday Masses are at 9:30am & 7pm during Advent and Lent.